Fudan-iGEM/2024-wiki/src/pv.md

 Through our research, we discovered that many individuals with Autism Spectrum Disorder (ASD) have unique talents in STEM.
 However, they face significant barriers in accessing synthetic biology and science education.
 This underrepresented community grapples with four major challenges: a lack of specialized educators, inadequate teaching methods, low public awareness, and financial strain on families.

 To address these challenges, we developed STEAMed, an innovative educational model.
 Focusing on ASD individuals, we broaden their access to synthetic biology, genetics, and science more widely.
-We implemented tailored teaching methods and accessible approaches to capture ASD students’ attention and engage them through art and hands-on activities.
+We implemented tailored teaching methods and accessible approaches to capture ASD students' attention and engage them through art and hands-on activities.

 Throughout our project, we engaged in meaningful dialogue with their parents, educators, and rehabilitation staff.
 Their feedback has been invaluable in shaping our curriculum.
-By listening to their experiences and values, we’ve been able to enhance our project and effectively tackle the barriers faced by the ASD community.
+By listening to their experiences and values, we've been able to enhance our project and effectively tackle the barriers faced by the ASD community.

 To raise public awareness, which is the biggest barrier the community faces, we promoted our efforts through media, multiple lectures, and charity events.
 During this iGEM season, over 30 team members and volunteers participated in our science outreach activities.
 We conducted 16 in-person events that reached 135 ASD patients and engaged more than 10 thousand audience members.